 Dual enrollment programs may be available through local community colleges, which allow high school students to enroll and earn college credit before graduating from high school.

 An example of a four-year degree program in electrical engineering is the online bachelor of science in engineering in electrical engineering at Arizona State University.
-This four-year program is accredited by ABET and offers students the option to earn a concentration in electrical power and energy systems.
+ABET accredits this four-year program and offers students the option to earn a concentration in electric power and energy systems.

 The program is made up of 120 credits.
 Students in this program take courses in introduction to engineering; digital design fundamentals; signals and systems; computer organization and assembly language programming; circuits; random signal analysis; and laboratory design.

-Students in this online degree will develop engineering knowledge and skills with a focus on the design of electric power systems, signal processing algorithms, electronics, semiconductor devices, and antennas.
+Students in this online degree will develop engineering knowledge and skills focusing on the design of electric power systems, signal processing algorithms, electronics, semiconductor devices, and antennas.
 They’ll be prepared for careers that pioneer new technologies in the energy sector, computing, robotics, and beyond.

-This online electrical engineering program concludes with a design lab, during which students will work with their peers for creating an original project.
-Graduates of the program will be prepared for positions such as aerospace engineers, computer hardware engineers, electrical engineers, electronics engineers, energy engineers, nuclear engineers, solar energy systems engineers, and wind energy engineers.
+This online electrical engineering program concludes with a design lab, during which students will work with their peers to create an original project.
+Graduates of the program will be prepared for positions such as aerospace engineers, computer hardware engineers, electrical engineers, electronics engineers, energy engineers, n ers, solar energy systems engineers, and wind energy engineers.

 Some colleges and universities offer a five-year undergraduate/graduate dual degree program, offering students the chance to earn a bachelor of science and a master of engineering in five years.
-This option allows students to earn two degrees in a shorter amount of time, leading to expanded future opportunities and saving time and money.
+This option allows students to earn two degrees in less time, leading to expanded future opportunities and saving time and money.
 Read on for details about dual degree programs in step four below.

 Students pursuing a degree in electrical engineering may wish to find volunteer or work experience in the field during college or university.
 While this is certainly not a requirement, it can help students understand what to expect in the future and ensure they are prepared for the demands of the occupation.